After working and travelling around for 7 weeks, I learned all the do’s and don’ts of Norway!

 Peak season in Norway will see a lot of rain.
 The weather can also change drastically and sometimes be unpredictable.
 That is why it’s important to always bring a rain jacket with you.

-Also, aside from the risk of rain, it can be really good to have at the top of a hike as a wind breaker.
-When you reach higher elevations at the top, it is often quite windy and the temperature lower than when you started.
+Also, aside from the risk of rain, its good to have one at the top of a hike as a windbreaker.
+When you reach higher elevations at the top, it is often much windier and colder than where you started on the hike.

-Even if it appears sunny and warm before leaving to do a hike, always bring one just in case.
+Even if it appears sunny and warm before leaving to do a hike, always bring one just in case the weather turns.

 Norwegian fjords